 Print the Recipe

 When you find a recipe you like, make sure you keep the recipe.
-We have a cinnamon pickle recipe that we only make once year few years.
+We have a cinnamon pickle recipe that we only make once every few years but I keep a printed copy so I can make it when we are ready.

 Don’t Skimp on Sugar in Jelly